 - Step 5: Hold the position for a moment after the sneeze to allow the pressure to normalize

-If you’re sitting at a desk when a sneeze approaches, you can adapt this technique by placing your hands on your desk surface or armrests.
-The key is creating that stable support structure that prevents sudden spinal movement while your body deals with the pressure surge.
+When I’m sitting at my desk, I adapt this by placing my hands on my desk surface or armrests.
+The principle is the same—create that stable support structure that prevents sudden spinal movement while your body deals with the pressure surge.
+It took me a few weeks to develop the reflex, but now I automatically brace whenever I feel a sneeze coming.

 Long-Term Prevention Strategies